MathsJam/mathsjam-site/gathering/programme.md

 The nearest train station is Stone, which is a ten minute taxi ride from the venue, and is serviced by local trains from Stoke-on-Trent and Stafford.
 We usually run a system of lifts from the station for conference attendees, for those travelling by train.
 If driving, the venue is roughly fifteen minutes from the M6 - use Junction 14 when coming from the South, and Junction 15 when coming from the North.
 Other routes are possible.

 The full price remains unchanged from last year, &pound;165 (single)/ &pound;250 (double) with a 10% discount for early booking, 10% discount for the unwaged, and 20% for both.
 Single day registration is also be available.
-Early-bird will close on or about September 27th - all registered delegates will receive an email in advance.
+Early-bird registration has now closed, but other discounts are still available.

+Rooms are also available to book for the Friday night and Sunday night.
+The rate is £50 for single occupancy, £55 for double occupancy (note that these have changed) including breakfast.
+Rooms must be booked directly with the venue, but mention MathsJam when you book and you can make sure you get the same room throughout your stay.
+The kitchens are not usually open on a Sunday night, but there will, at a minimum, be soup and sandwiches available from the bar.

 We also run several additional events during the weekend, which attendees can choose to participate in.